 - Decrease/stop bingeing episodes

 - Correct any self-defeating thoughts, feelings, behaviors or situations that trigger a binge.

 Wellness not weight should be the determining factor.
-Body mass index (BMI) , which defines overweight and obesity, is just one factor, not the sole determining factor for wellness.
+Body mass index (BMI) , which defines overweight and obese, is just one factor, not the sole determining factor for wellness.

 Being overweight or obese does NOT mean you have BED.

 Not everyone who is overweight binges or has BED.
-Considering what is “normal” in America culture, giant portion size, sedentary life style and high caloric fast foods, a person doesn’t have to binge to be overweight.
+Considering what is “normal” in America culture, giant portion size, sedentary life style and high calorie fast-foods, a person doesn’t have to binge to be overweight.